LaVCa: LLM-assisted Visual Cortex Captioning: Appendix

+\paragraph{Multimodal LLM comparison.} We compare two multimodal LLMs for captioning the optimal images: the state-of-the-art MiniCPM-V and the lighter, less accurate BLIP.
+MiniCPM-V slightly outperforms BLIP, indicating that a more capable MLLM can further improve LaVCa’s voxel-caption accuracy.
+Conversely, the modest gap between BLIP and MiniCPM-V suggests that our approach generalises well even with simpler captioning models.

-Next, we compare accuracy when the number of extracted keywords from the optimal image set (using gpt-4o) is varied among 1, 5, and 10 (Table \ref{appendix:ablation_table}, middle) while fixing the number of optimal images at 50 as in the primary analysis.
-The results illustrate that increasing the number of output concepts from 1 to 5 boosts accuracy while pushing this number to 10 reduces accuracy.
-This decline may be caused by extracting irrelevant or noisy concepts.
-The improvement with five keywords suggests that voxels encode multiple concepts, but extracting too many can introduce noise.
-Increasing the number of optimal images, rather than keywords, might be a more effective method of capturing additional helpful concepts.
+\paragraph{Number of extracted keywords.} With the number of optimal images fixed at 50, we vary the number of extracted keywords among 1, 5, and 10.
+Increasing the output concepts from one to five boosts accuracy, whereas extending the list to ten decreases accuracy—likely because irrelevant or noisy concepts are introduced.
+The improvement at five keywords indicates that voxels encode multiple concepts, but extracting too many can introduce noise.
+Thus, expanding the image set rather than the keyword count may be a more effective strategy for capturing additional informative concepts.

-Finally, we compare three models for keyword extraction from the optimal image set: the large language model gpt-4o, an 8-bit quantized Llama3.1–70B (meta-llama/Llama-3.1–70B-Instruct), and the TextGraphParser \cite{li2023factual} used in MeaCap (Table \ref{appendix:ablation_table}, bottom).
-For gpt-4o and Llama3.1–70B-8bit, we use 50 optimal images and extracted five keywords, matching the primary analysis.
-For TextGraphParser, we use MeaCap’s default settings, extracting five image captions and up to four concepts per caption.
-Experimental results demonstrate that gpt-4o outperforms TextGraphParser, suggesting that an open-ended LLM-based approach to concept extraction is more effective than simply adopting words from captions, as TextGraphParser does.
-Moreover, comparing gpt-4o with Llama3.1–70B-8bit reveals that a higher-performance LLM can further boost accuracy.
-These findings imply that, as LLM capabilities continue to advance, so too does our framework’s potential to enhance the interpretability of voxel representations.
+\paragraph{Keyword-extraction model comparison.} We evaluate three models for extracting keywords from the optimal image set: \textit{gpt-4o}, an 8-bit-quantised Llama 3.1-70B-Instruct, and the TextGraphParser \cite{li2023factual} employed in MeaCap. \textit{gpt-4o} surpasses TextGraphParser, showing that an open-ended LLM makes concept extraction more effective than simply pulling words from captions.
+It also exceeds Llama 3.1-70B-8bit, demonstrating that stronger LLMs can further raise accuracy.
+These results imply that LaVCa’s interpretability will improve in tandem with future advances in LLM capability.

+\paragraph{Prompt comparison.} We compare two prompting strategies for summarising the captions associated with each voxel’s optimal image set: \textit{Exemplar-based Prompting} and a more structured \textit{Hidden CoT Prompting} formulation.
+Exemplar-based Prompting follows the classical in-context learning paradigm~\citep{brown2020language,dunlap2024describing}, where multiple positive and negative examples constrain the output format and guide the model toward producing concept-like captions.
+In contrast, the structured prompt incorporates an expert role assignment and an internal (“hidden”) chain-of-thought instruction~\citep{wei2022chain}, encouraging the model to silently derive recurrent patterns before producing the final set of concepts.

+Across subjects, both prompting strategies performed similarly, indicating that LaVCa is robust to prompt specification.
+Nonetheless, Exemplar-based Prompting consistently achieved slightly higher accuracies for all subjects, suggesting that explicit examples remain an effective mechanism for stabilising the output structure in this caption-concept abstraction task.